-An obligation is created when a Customer Agency enters into a legally-binding contract with a vendor for goods or services.
+An obligation is created when a customer agency enters into a legally-binding contract with a vendor for goods or services.
 The obligation is entered into the accounting system through an interface between PRISM and Oracle.
 The interface changes the budget status from a commitment (if applicable) to an obligation in the general ledger and updates the corresponding system tables.
-The interface between the procurement and accounting systems is real-time.
-The procurement system has built-in controls that validate information provided by the Customer Agency and ensure proper authorization is granted prior to the interface into the accounting system.
+The interface between PRISM and Oracle is real-time.
+The procurement system has built-in controls that validate information provided by the customer agency and ensure proper authorization is granted prior to the interface into the accounting system.
 These include: